 How should I take RINVOQ?

 RINVOQ is taken once a day with or without food.
 Do not split, break, crush, or chew the tablet.
 Take RINVOQ exactly as your HCP tells you to use it.
-RINVOQ is available in 15 mg extended-release tablets.
+RINVOQ is available in 15 mg and 30 mg extended-release tablets.